 Do you want to work and become a permanent resident of Canada?
 Here is where you start.
-There are over 70 different immigration programs to immigrate to Canada that depend on factors like your occupation, work experience, language ability, qualifications and a variety of other factors.
+There are over 100 different immigration streams and visa programs to immigrate to Canada that depend on factors like your occupation, work experience, language ability, qualifications, and a variety of other factors.

 Certain criteria, like having previous education or work experience in the country could help you qualify for permanent residency later on in your life.
 But even if you don’t meet these factors, you may still have a job that is in high demand in the country and be able to immigrate as a result.

-Here is how to get a Canadian job offer:
+Here is how to get a Canadian job offer in four simple steps:

-Something that can really help make your immigration a success is having a job that is in high demand in the country.
+Something that can really help make your immigration successful is having a job that is in high demand in the country.
 Occupations that Canada needs workers in are not being filled by the local labour markets.

 If you have one of these jobs, your employer will need to arrange for a document called a Labour Market Impact Assessment (LMIA) that shows that your job cannot be filled by the local Canadians.